oracle-devrel/devrel-labs/agentic_rag/README.md

 ### 2. Using the Gradio Interface (Recommended)

 The system provides a user-friendly web interface using Gradio, which allows you to:
+- Select and pull `ollama` models directly from the interface
 - Upload and process PDF documents
 - Process web content from URLs
 - Chat with your documents using either local or OpenAI models